fleetdm/fleet/handbook/people.md

  - What is the total # applicants?
  - Total # interviews?

+## BizOps

+### Monthly accounting

+Create a new issue for the current month and year named "Closing out YYYY-MM" using the [monthly accounting issue template](https://github.com/fleetdm/confidential/blob/main/.github/ISSUE_TEMPLATE/5-monthly-accounting.md) in GitHub and complete all of the tasks in the issue.

+### Commission Payroll

+- Update [commission calculator](https://docs.google.com/spreadsheets/d/1vw6Q7kCC7-FdG5Fgx3ghgUdQiF2qwxk6njgK6z8_O9U/edit) with new revenue from any deals that are closed/won (have a subscription agreement signed by both parties) and have an **effective start date** within the previous month.
+- Contact Charlie Chance in Slack and let her know she can run the commission payroll.
+Use the off-cycle payroll option in Gusto.
+Be sure to classify the payment as "Commission" in the "other earnings" field and not the generic  "Bonus".
+- Once commission payroll has been run, update the [commission calculator](https://docs.google.com/spreadsheets/d/1vw6Q7kCC7-FdG5Fgx3ghgUdQiF2qwxk6njgK6z8_O9U/edit) to mark the commission as paid.

 ## Rituals

 The following table lists the People group's rituals, frequency, and Directly Responsible Individual (DRI).